Database Migrations

 Next, modify your employees

-table by adding a column for department.
-Create a new migration file for that.
+table by adding a column for department

-_10supabase migration new add_department_to_employees_table
+1supabase migration new add_department_column

 Add a new column to your table